 1. Enable community visualizations

 In your data source, enable Community Visualizations access.

 - Edit your data source and enable the “Community Visualization access” toggle at the top of the screen.

 Add a custom Radar Chart from the community visualizations selector in the toolbar.

-- Select “Radar Chart by ClickInsight” from the list of featured visualizations, or enter
+- From the community visualizations menu, select “+ Explore More” to open the community gallery.
+Select “Radar Chart by ClickInsight” from the list of partner visualizations.

 3. Select dimension